Dual Diagnosis Treatment Middletown, CT

 Rushford Center Inc Misa Op

-Rushford Center Inc Misa Op is a dual-diagnosis treatment center in Middletown, Connecticut that provides treatment for substance abuse and mental health disorders that include borderline personality disorder as well as post-partum depression.
+Rushford Center Inc Misa Op is a dual diagnosis treatment center in Middletown, CT that provides treatment services for substance abuse and mental health disorders that include OCD as well as paranoid personality disorder.

 Address: 1250 Silver Street, Middletown, CT 06457 in Middlesex County